 The Adventures of Andre and Wally B. — Created back when Pixar was just Lucasfilm's computer graphics division (making it arguable whether it really counts as a Pixar short), this short is about a guy named Andre who tries to trick an annoying bee, and gets stung for it.
+The second use of CGI in the history of animation; Golgo 13: The Professional beat it by a year.

 Luxo, Jr. — A Luxo lamp watches its child (the eponymous Luxo, Jr.) play with a little inflatable ball.
 The ball deflates, leaving the little lamp dejected, but he later returns with a giant beach ball.
 It was later played before Toy Story 2.
 And now you know where Pixar's famous Vanity Plate comes from!